pdubey5/DEBUG/README.md

 Produce Messages to the Stream java -cp .:target/mapr-streams-debug-1.0-jar-with-dependencies.jar:`mapr classpath` Main  -s /testSpring:topic1 -m producer -n 1

-Simply Consumer with default options for consumer: java -cp .:./target/mapr-streams-debug-1.0-jar-with-dependencies.jar:`mapr classpath` Main  -s testSpring:topic1 -m  consumer
+Simply Run a Consumer with default options for consumer: java -cp .:./target/mapr-streams-debug-1.0-jar-with-dependencies.jar:`mapr classpath` Main  -s testSpring:topic1 -m  consumer

-Specify the Consumer Group and Consumer java -cp .:./target/mapr-streams-debug-1.0-jar-with-dependencies.jar:`mapr classpath` Main  -s testSpring:topic1 -m  consumer -g temp1
+Specify the Consumer Group and then run a Consumer java -cp .:./target/mapr-streams-debug-1.0-jar-with-dependencies.jar:`mapr classpath` Main  -s testSpring:topic1 -m  consumer -g temp1

 Assign the consumer to each partitions and then poll on that partitions and check messages in each partitions java -cp .:./target/mapr-streams-debug-1.0-jar-with-dependencies.jar:`mapr classpath` Main  -s /strDbg:topic1 -m  consumer -g temp1 -f assignPoll

-Assign the consumer to a specific partitions and then poll on that partition and check messages java -cp .:./target/mapr-streams-debug-1.0-jar-with-dependencies.jar:`mapr classpath` Main  -s /strDbg:topic1 -m  consumer -g grp  -f assignOne -p 0
+Assign the consumer to a specific one partitions and then poll on that partition and check messages java -cp .:./target/mapr-streams-debug-1.0-jar-with-dependencies.jar:`mapr classpath` Main  -s /strDbg:topic1 -m  consumer -g grp  -f assignOne -p 0

 ```